ome94/zuri-blog/README.md

 Development of this personal adventure was halted when my system got stolen, I had it in mind to keep working it and add features to it as much as it may need and as much as I can if necessary.

+# Next Time
+I shall be working on these:
+* Break the project into components
+  - Home or welcome page (about and contact may be included)
+  - Users (including, auth, profile, etc)
+  -] Posts ()